Nutrition

 Preparation for verification/internship for non-nutrition baccalaureate students:

 The option allows the student to achieve eligibility for a Dietetic internship when the student has completed a baccalaureate degree in a non-nutrition major.
 The Accreditation Council for Education in Nutrition and Dietetics (ACEND) has established educational requirements for eligibility to apply for a Dietetic Internship.
 The minimum requirements include a baccalaureate degree in any subject and completion of the Didactic Program in Dietetics (DPD) required courses.
-Since Immaculata University has an ACEND accredited undergraduate DPD, prospective applicants to the Immaculata Dietetic Internship can complete the required courses at the undergraduate level without having to earn an additional degree.
+Since Immaculata University has an ACEND accredited undergraduate DPD, prospective applicants to the Immaculata MSDI can complete the required courses at the undergraduate level without having to earn an additional degree.
 The course requirement varies for each student based on prior coursework, which will be determined by the DPD director.

 Master of Science Degree in Clinical Nutrition (Non-Dietetic Internship Track)